MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-updates.md

 # Releasing Updates

-Once your app has been configured and distributed to your users, and you have made some JS and/or asset changes, it's time to release them.
-The simplest (and recommended) way to do this is to use the `release-react` command in the CodePush CLI, which will handle bundling your JavaScript and asset files and releasing the update to the CodePush server.
+Once your app is configured and distributed to your users, and you have made some JS or asset changes, it's time to release them.
+The recommended way to release them is using the `release-react` command in the CodePush CLI, which will bundle your JavaScript files, asset files, and release the update to the CodePush server.

 > [!NOTE]
 > Before you can start releasing updates, please log into App Center by running the `appcenter login` command.

-In it's most basic form, this command only requires one parameter: your owner name + "/" + app name.
+In its most basic form, this command only requires one parameter: your owner name + "/" + app name.

 ```shell
 appcenter codepush release-react -a <ownerName>/<appName>